Hotel Name: Shangri-La Hotel Bangkok.

-Inside there is a grand foyer space which opens out to the pool and garden, and beyond that is the river.
+Inside there is a grand foyer space that opens out to the pool and garden, and beyond that is the river.
 Huge windows face the riverside, giving a sense of light and space, with lots of room to move.

 My room was one facing the river.
 The super-comfortable mattresses were so comfortable I didn’t sit on the lounges.
 I did enjoy sitting out on the balcony and watching the river traffic go by.

-A nice bathroom with a walk-in shower and separate bath tub.
+A nice bathroom with a walk-in shower and separate bathtub.

 I got a tour of the Horizon Club, which caters for frequent business travellers.
 The rooms here are decorated with unique Thai art.